Self-supervision through Random Segments with Autoregressive Coding (RandSAC): Random Segment with Autoregressive Coding

-Once we have a grid of $N$ patches of size $\frac{H}{P} \times \frac{W}{P}$, we reshape the tokens into a set of square segments $M\times M$, where the $M$ denotes the size of the square.
+set of square segments $M\times M$, where the $M$ denotes the size of the square.
 The segment count $K$ of an image of $H\times W$ is thus defined by: $K = \frac{H \times W}{(P \times M)^2}$.
 For example, in our CIFAR10 experiment, an input image of size $32\times 32$ is tokenized into a grid of $8\times 8$ tokens, each of which is a $4\times 4$ pixel patch.
-We set the square size $M=2$, the tokens are then split into $(8/2)^2 = 16$ segments, which are shuffled randomly for autoregressive prediction as before.
+We set the square size $M=2$.
+The tokens are then split into $(8/2)^2 = 16$ segments, which are shuffled randomly for autoregressive prediction as before.
 We list the representation quality with different square segment size ($M$) in Table~\ref{tab:square_size}.
 Since the grid size is $8\times 8$ for CIFAR10, we chose square sizes $M = [1,2,4]$.
-Note that, when $M = 8$, there will be only one segment ({\em e.g.}, $K=1$) and no prediction can be made.
+Note that, when $M = 8$, there will be only one segment ({\em e.g.}, $K=1$) and no prediction can be made; $M = 1$ is equivalent to no segments (\ie, {\tt patch-random} in Table~\ref{tab:serialization}).